Date: August 22-August 25, 2019 (Thursday 6-9pm, through Sunday afternoon)

 ● Better palpation skill, and motivation to have manual therapy hands that are warm, slow, light, kind, effective, responsive and

-This course has been submitted to NCBTMB and the Illinois Physical Therapy Association for continuing education approval
+This course has been approved by NCBTMB and the Illinois Physical Therapy Association (approval 647-7481) for 24 hours of continuing education.

 This content is not intended for use by participants outside the scope of their license or regulation.